 Nadine would like to say “Hi” all or as they would say in South Africa, Sawubona!
 Nadine is our very new Clinical Manager for the southern region of VT/NH.
-She only has a few weeks of orientation under my belt.
-She is excited to join this team and join in the vision for VNH.
-She oversees a multidisciplinary team consisting of PT, OT, TA, SW, SLP and nursing services.
+She is excited to join this team and join in the vision of VNH.
+She oversees a multidisciplinary team consisting of PT, OT, TA, SW, SLP, and nursing services.
 The goal as a team is to create positive outcomes for our patients prior to discharge.
 Another aspect of her position is working with a wonderful crew of Clinical Nurse Leaders.
-More operational aspects of her position include creating schedules, performance management, payroll, clinical practice questions, safety and prevention, patient feedback and addressing any questions and concerns.
+More operational aspects of her position include creating schedules, performance management, payroll, clinical practice questions, safety and prevention, patient feedback, and addressing any questions and concerns.

 My favorite part about this job so far has been the capacity to shadow the staff in the field and witness the exceptional care they give to their patients.
 I think I shadowed roughly 13 people!
 It’s kept me busy however it has given me a great grounding into home health.

 I sent an e-mail to someone who works here today.
 This is what I wrote, “I am soooooo happy I joined this team at VNH!
 I am blown away by the transparency, collaboration, and how much the team truly cares about and for each other”.
 I joined a great leadership team!
 The clinicians work hard to give the best quality care and are open with each other about how to navigate tough complex patients.
 Transparency is exceptionally important in an organization and VNH seems to have hit the home run with this.